The debut of Seven Of Nine.

 - Infinite Supplies: A group of fans who kept count of the number of torpedoes the ship fires discovered that, based on the 38 torpedoes they were stated to have in the pilot, this is where they should have run out.

-- Irony: The Borg also considered the Enemy Mine agreement unworkable, due to humanity's natural divisiveness.
+- Irony: The Borg also considered the Enemy Mine agreement unworkable, due to humanity's individuality and fractious nature.

 - It's What I Do

 - Killed Mid-Sentence: The Borg cubes from the opening are destroyed while delivering their "Resistance Is Futile" line to Species 8472.

 "We are the Borg.
 Existence as you know it has ended.
 We will add your biological and technological distinctiveness to our own.
 Resistance is—" (BOOOOOOOOOM)

 - The Lancer: Chakotay fills this role for Janeway as much in this episode as any other.

 - Large Ham: The Leonardo da Vinci hologram, as played by John Rhys-Davies.

 - Let's Split Up, Gang!: The away team has only three people, so while Harry is busy downloading data from a Borg distribution node, Chakotay and Tuvok go to investigate the bioship's interior.
 Harry starts to hear creepy alien roars as the pilot becomes aware of their presence, but Harry isn't attacked until after the away team join up again, so this trope is just used to increase the suspense.

 - Living Ship: The bioships used by Species 8472.